BolunDai0216/FR3Env/README.md

 ## Installation

-To install this package, first install the dependencies. `NumPy`, `SciPy`, `PyBullet`, and `Gymnasium` can be installed while running the setup code below.
+To install this package, first install the dependencies. `NumPy`, `MuJoCo`, `SciPy`, `PyBullet`, and `Gymnasium` can be installed while running the setup code below.
 It is recommended to install `Pinocchio`, and `ProxSuite` using conda.
 Then, run the following commands

 ```console
 git clone https://github.com/BolunDai0216/FR3Env.git